processing/p5.js/README.md

 ##Learning

+Check out [p5js.org](http://p5js.org) for lots more!
+Here are some quicklinks:

 * [Get Started](http://p5js.org/get-started) — Create and run your first sketch!
 * [p5.js overview](https://github.com/processing/p5.js/wiki/p5.js-overview) — An overview of the main features and functionality of p5.js.
 * [Reference](http://p5js.org/reference) — The functionality supported by p5.js.